IACZ/Routing-with-pgrouting/README.md

 Queries to create the necessary datasets to calculate routes from A to B.  This process uses a dataset from the Netherlands that is updated every month (NWB)

 ## Introduction
-pg Routing is a module from postgres database that works together with postGIS and its purpose id the calculaton of routes in maps between two locations.
+pgRouting is a extension from postGIS and its purpose is the calculaton of routes in maps between two locations.
+With this extension it is posible to calculte:
+* restrictions can be added
+* calculate routes between two locations based on distance or traveltime or any other attribute that the user wanst to use
+*